Skip to content

 Condition Action

-VOLS much higher on one node Placement is skewed — check if node labels or network issues are limiting placement options.
+REMOTEPARTITIONS much higher on one node Replica-target placement is skewed — check if node labels or network issues are limiting placement options on the other nodes.

 Device disappears from msnd Node may have lost the drive or the node pod is not running.